hubmapconsortium/reharmonize-legacy-metadata/README.md

 3. Request missing data from data providers
 4. Propose schema updates for legitimate legacy values

+#### Transformation Summary (`transformation-summary.html`)
+An HTML report providing a comprehensive overview of all transformations applied to the dataset type.
+The report includes:
+- **Field mappings table:** Shows the mapping from legacy field names to target schema field names
+- **Value mappings table:** Aggregated and deduplicated value standardizations extracted from output files
+- **Patches list:** Human-readable narration of conditional transformation rules applied

+This report serves as documentation for reviewers to understand exactly what transformations were performed without needing to inspect individual output files.

 ---

 ## Deliverable 2: Metadata Processing System